Grief and Loss

 From that day forward, Zoie decided that she would tell her loved ones how much they meant to her.
 She knew that she could not leave others wondering if she valued them.
 She began to resolve her conflicts in a way that was respectful and empathetic.
 Whenever she said goodbye to someone she cared for, she wanted to make sure that they parted on good terms.
 Her mother’s sudden death had taught her that you never know when it will be the last time that you will see someone.
 This new awareness was both scary and beautiful.
 She began to appreciate kind gestures more; she noticed when people offered small gifts of kindness such as opening the door, saying hello, and when people smiled at her.
 The world seemed to be a gentler place than she had once realised.

 When tragedy strikes, we might view the world as cruel.
 If we look a little closer, we can see that behind every cruelty is a sea of compassion.
 People feel good when they help others; there are more people out there that want to help you rather than hurt you.
 The human connection enables us to feel seen, heard and wanted.
 When we lose that connection, we ache deep into our souls, and we yearn for that person back.
 We can take that deep connection and apply it to others in life, our relationships thrive, and we find purpose again.

 Don’t be afraid to ask for help, most people will need some guidance or support in their life.
-To make an appointment with me please contact +852 2521 4668 or email firstname.lastname@example.org
+Please contact me to set up an online session.
+Email firstname.lastname@example.org.